ssbc/jitdb/README.md

 results.
 When done, the callback `cb` is just called with the "duration" of index preparation as the second argument.

+### lookup(operation, seq, cb)

+Given one `seq`, lookup its corresponding value on the index specified by `operation`, which is either an operation object or a string for the name of a core index, such as `'seq'` and `'timestamp'`.
+The callback `cb` is called with the index's value (at that `seq` position) in the 2nd arg.

 ### live(operation, cb)

 Will setup a pull stream and this in `cb`.
 The pull stream will emit